RubixML/ML/README.md

 ```

 #### Applying a Transformation
-You can apply a fitted [Transformer](#transformers) to a Dataset directly passing it to the apply method on the Dataset.
+You can apply a [Transformer](#transformers) directly to a Dataset by passing it to the apply method on the Dataset.

 ```php
 public apply(Transformer $transformer) : void